Preventing Data Loss on NAS Thecus N8900PRO and Recovering Deleted Files: Comprehensive Strategy

 Overall, regular performance monitoring and optimization of NAS Thecus N8900PRO devices can help you proactively identify and address any issues that could potentially lead to data loss, ensuring the availability and integrity of your data.

-Although NAS N8900PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8900PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view